 The future may change our interpretation of his speech, as it often does with many moments of magnitude, but for the time being I am left with the feeling that it fell flat.

-Granted, the president deserves credit for making a few middle-of-the-road remarks with which many on the other side of the political spectrum would agree.
+Granted, the president deserves credit for making some middle-of-the-road remarks with which many on the other side of the political spectrum would — and should — agree.
 But not only are they a day late and a dollar short, they were presented in an ill-fitting environment, and one which did his message no favors.

 Obama spoke at the venue where he had given his victory speech on Election Night 2012, thus choosing to, once again, bask in a sea of approval and validation - not the proper context for a farewell speech to the nation.

-The massive convention center was packed to the brim with adoring, quasi-obsessive lapdogs who were not shy in eluding bitterness regarding Obama's successor as well as an audible reluctance to ideologically moderate concepts which Obama himself has traditionally been shy in expressing.
+The massive convention center was packed to the brim with adoring, quasi-obsessive lapdogs far from shy in vocalizing their bitterness regarding Obama's successor as well as an aversion to ideologically moderate concepts which Obama himself has traditionally been uneager in expressing.

 The Chicago community has done him many favors, but not this time.
 Obama's adopted hometown audience tarnished the effect of his speech in a way that was hard to ignore, and the president should have recognized this beforehand as a potential liability.
 The event was neither a campaign stop nor a victory speech, but by notable metrics it was orchestrated like one.